dkeenan7/LyteFyba/PCB/Readme.txt

 Panelisation Procedure
 ======================
 Copy or Save As the .pcb file to a suitable name
-Zoom out; rectangle select the whole board
-Deselect board outline; copy; paste
+Zoom out; leave room below; ensure all layers are visible; frame select the whole board Deselect board outline; copy; paste
 When the Paste Net dialog comes up, select All No
-Drag the selected board until the dx coordinate near the right end of the status bar reads zero, and the dy coordinate reads 1810
-Using the Z key (zoom) may help with mouse creep
+Drag the selected board south until the dx coordinate near the right end of the status bar reads zero, and the dy coordinate reads -1810 Using the Z key (zoom) may help with mouse creep
 Avoid "mouse creep"; click to place second board
 Click in space to deselect all
-Apply the rotation procedure to the bottom board only Zoom out; select the two boards; deselect outline; copy paste; All No Drag the selected two boards until dx = 0 and dy = 3620 Avoid creep; click to place next 2 boards
+Apply the rotation procedure to the north (original) board only Zoom out; select the two boards; deselect outline; copy paste; All No Drag the selected two boards north until dx = 0 and dy = 3620 Avoid creep; click to place next 2 boards
-Zoom out; select all 4 boards; deselect outline; copy; paste; All No Drag the selected 4 boards until dx = 0 and dy = 7240 Avoid creep; click to place next 4 boards
+Zoom out; select all 4 boards; deselect outline; copy; paste; All No Drag the selected 4 boards north until dx = 0 and dy = 7240 Avoid creep; click to place next 4 boards
 Zoom in near the top of the 8 boards
 Select around the top squiggle join; delete